qu8n/dotfiles/macos/README.md

 This will update your crontab file with a `trash-empty` command that runs daily and removes files older than 30 days.
 To review your crontab, run `crontab -l`.

-### Configure GUI apps after installation
+### GUI app configurations

 #### Amphetamine

 Enable the following in Settings:

-- General
+* General
-  - Launch Amphetamine at login
+  * Launch Amphetamine at login
-  - Hide Amphetamine in the Dock
+  * Hide Amphetamine in the Dock
-- Session Defaults
+* Session Defaults
-  - End session when Mac is forced to sleep
+  * End session when Mac is forced to sleep
-  - Move cursor every 5 minutes after 5 minutes of inactivity
+  * Move cursor every 5 minutes after 5 minutes of inactivity
-- Triggers
+* Triggers
-  - Enable Triggers
+  * Enable Triggers
-  - Create a trigger:
+  * Create a trigger:
-    - Name: "9 to 5"
+    * Name: "9 to 5"
-    - Criterion: Mon-Fri, 9am-5pm
+    * Criterion: Mon*Fri, 9am*5pm
-- Statistics
+* Statistics
-  - Disable "Enable statistics collection"
+  * Disable "Enable statistics collection"

 #### Brave & Google Drive for Desktop